Robert F. Kennedy Jr.: Nomination and confirmation

 On February 13, 2025, the Senate confirmed Kennedy as Secretary of Health and Human Services by a vote of 52 to 48, with former Senate Republican Conference leader Mitch McConnell the sole Republican to vote against him.
 A polio survivor, McConnell was critical of efforts to revoke approval of the polio vaccine.
-He said, "anyone seeking the Senate's consent to serve in the incoming administration would do well to steer clear of even the appearance of association with such efforts".
+He said, "Anyone seeking the Senate's consent to serve in the incoming administration would do well to steer clear of even the appearance of association with such efforts."
 All Democrats also voted against Kennedy.

+On March 16, 2026, Massachusetts District Court judge Brian Murphy ordered the reversal of all decisions made by the Advisory Committee for Immunization Practices by Kennedy-appointed panelists.
+Murphy found that the government had disregarded the scientific method and "thereby undermined the integrity of its actions".
+His ruling was in response to a lawsuit brought by six medical organizations that contended Kennedy and his appointees had made "arbitrary and capricious" changes to the childhood vaccine schedule, bypassing the evidence-based practice that had underpinned it.

+On August 19, 2026, U.S. District Judge Christopher R. Cooper enjoined Kennedy from cutting HHS funding for evidence-based teenage pregnancy prevention.
+The injunction was delivered partially because the decision to swap to programs based on abstinence-only sex education and teenage marriage was justified with by AI-generated research.

 Tenure

-President Trump swears in Kennedy as the Secretary of Health and Human Services; February 13, 2025.
+Kennedy being sworn in as the secretary of health and human services on February 13, 2025.

 On February 13, 2025, Kennedy was sworn in as the 26th secretary of health and human services in the Oval Office by Justice Neil Gorsuch.
 He is the first independent or third-party presidential candidate to become a cabinet member after running for president.

 "Make America Healthy Again" executive order

 Minutes after Kennedy was sworn in, Trump signed Executive Order 14211, which ordered the creation of a "Make America Healthy Again" (MAHA) Commission to be chaired by Kennedy.
 Its objectives include investigating the incidence and causes of chronic childhood diseases and "assess[ing] the prevalence of and threat posed by the prescription of selective serotonin reuptake inhibitors, antipsychotics, mood stabilizers, stimulants, and weight-loss drugs".